aghio-2020/Chat-App/README.md

 - imgui
 - glfw

+just including the repos in the packagas should do, except boost which ideally should be in the system default dir (e.g. C:/boost for windows).
+Otherwise set <p>cmake -DBOOST_ROOT="path"</p> with your install path when running cmake

 connect entering a ip address to the server, or run one locally and connect with localhost

 <h3>Next improvements</h3>